asyncgui/asyncgui/sphinx/intro.rst

     asyncio.run(main())

-This fails because :func:`asyncio.create_task` doesn't start a task immediately.
+which does not.
-The same applies to :meth:`asyncio.TaskGroup.create_task`, :meth:`trio.Nursery.start`, and :meth:`trio.Nursery.start_soon`
-(the last one has "soon" in its name so it's obvious).
+The same applies to :meth:`trio.Nursery.start` and :meth:`trio.Nursery.start_soon` (This has "soon" in its name so it's obvious).

 The same issue arises when they resume tasks.
 :meth:`asyncio.Event.set` and :meth:`trio.Event.set` don't immediately resume the tasks waiting for it to happen.